We can now create desktop apps with Flutter. This article covers the key points of my interest and demonstrates how to build them.

 |The copyright information.|

-Release.xcconfig for setting build options for debug and release.
+Release.xcconfig sets build options for the release build.
 There is also

 Warnings.xcconfig for configuring warnings.

 xcconfig files override the settings in the Xcode project file, so it seems better to edit these files for Flutter than to edit the project file directly.

 You can set the version number in the

 pubspec.yml file.
 This value also does not edit in the project file; changing the version in

 pubspec.yml and building the app will automatically update the version number in the Xcode project file.

 version value contains two numbers separated by a

 CFBundleShortVersionString (Version), and the back of the